Welcome to MusicDayz

 While out walking along the St. Louis, Iron Mountain and Southern Railway (later the Missouri Pacific Railroad) where it crosses Big River outside of Irondale (Washington County, Missouri), William Helms finds a five-day-old baby in a suitcase, evidently having been thrown from a passing train.
 Helms and his wife foster the child, and name him William Moses Gould Helms.
 Within a few months, The Rev. J.T.
 Barton will be inspired to write the song Ballad Of The Iron Mountain Baby, telling the story of the child.
 It will become a popular folk song and a new treatment of the story, entitled Sarah Jane And The Iron Mountain Baby, will be released in 2013 on the LP Love Has Come For You by Steve Martin And Edie Brickell.

-Too Young by Nat King Cole is the current No1 single on the Billboard magazine chart in the USA.
+Too Young by Nat King Cole on Capitol Records reaches No1 in The Billboard magazine chart in the USA.
+It will remain at No1 for five weeks.

 The current No1 single in the UK, based on sheet music sales, is Too Young, based on the combined sales of versions by Nat King Cole and Jimmy Young.